jallen-cse/error/README.md

 produces an error is quite a strange pattern!

 TODO
-- test
-- ci
+- ci other OS / arch / compilers
 - more readme
-- cmake
 - split header
 - version / tag / release
 - license